 FAQ's for Financial Conflict of Interest in Research

 What is a Financial Conflict of Interest?

-A conflict of interest in research refers to situations in which significant financial interests or other personal considerations may compromise or could appear to compromise a researcher's professional judgment or integrity.
+A Financial Conflict of Interest in research refers to situations in which significant financial interests or other personal considerations may compromise or could appear to compromise a researcher's professional judgment or integrity.

-Who is required to submit a COI disclosure?
+Who is required to submit a FCOI disclosure?

 - SLU Personnel: All SLU faculty, staff, students (except undergraduates) and other trainees (regardless of pay) listed on an application and/or award for external research funding.